Sonoma State University: Hutchins School of Liberal Studies

-The Hutchins School of Liberal Studies is a nationally–known interdisciplinary learning community within the larger institution of Sonoma State University.
+The Hutchins School of Liberal Studies is an interdisciplinary learning community within the larger institution of Sonoma State University.
 HIPPS was under the direction of professor Francisco Vázquez for many years.
 Mario Savio's final teaching post was in Hutchins.
 Stephanie Dyer was appointed director.

 Wine business program

 Sonoma State's location in the California Wine Country allows the school to offer courses in viticulture including the Wine Business program.
 Courses are offered in wine marketing, wine finance and accounting, human resources management, wine business strategies, wine production, operations, and distribution.